Our Travel Resources

 Chris has always loved his toys, and his enthusiasm has certainly rubbed off on me over the years.
 I can see the value in having all these things to ‘enhance’ the experience 😉

-Mountain bikes, BMX bikes, cruisers, skateboards, surfboards, stand up paddle boards, canoes, the jet-ski … and who knows what else will be added to or removed from this list?
-I have no idea, but I love seeing Chris’s eye light up when he finds something new and exciting to introduce to our collection.
-Stay tuned for the latest additions to our toy collection!
+Mountain bikes, BMX bikes, cruisers, skateboards, surfboards, stand up paddle boards, canoes, the jet-ski … our list is always growing and changing!
+We are limited now that we live and travel fulltime in our caravan. and I have no idea what will be next, but I love seeing Chris’s eye light up when he finds something new and exciting to introduce to our collection.
+Stay tuned for the latest additions!

 When I first met Chris and saw how many surfboards he had, I though it was excessive to say the least.
 But now I’m happy to say that I get it – and I know that each board serves a specific purpose.